blakgeek/cordova-plugin-cocoapods-support/README.md

 ##TODO:
-# update with examples of all support pod attributes (git, podspec, path, subspec, configuration(s) )
+* Update with examples of all of the supported pod attributes (git, podspec, path, subspec, configuration(s) )
-# a